synesthesia/azurescripts/README.md

 ## Microsoft 365 Account needed

-To use these samples oyu need to have access to a Microsoft work or school account with an Exchange Online mailbox.
+To use these samples you need to have access to a Microsoft work or school account with an Exchange Online mailbox.
 If you don't have a Microsoft account, you can sign up for the [Microsoft 365 Developer Program](https://developer.microsoft.com/microsoft-365/dev-program) to get a free Microsoft 365 subscription.

 ## Language options